XMM-Newton Observations of Three Interacting Luminous Infrared Galaxies: Discussion

 In all of these tests, we do not find robust evidence for AGN activity in any of our sources, though we cannot definitively rule out AGN activity either.

-This, then, begs the question of why there are no dual AGN, or even single AGN, signatures in our systems.
-The most likely explanation is a lack of imaging and spectral data, especially the latter.
-Currently, our systems lie primarily between the R03 and SY11 predictions, but IRAS 18329+5950 and IRAS 19354+4559 have large uncertainties in their luminosities.
-Better data would allow us to determine with more certainty whether or not these systems are consistent with either relation.
-It would also permit us to attempt to fit more complex models with higher constraining power.
+This, then, raises the question: Why there are no dual AGN, or even single AGN, signatures in our systems?
+Ideally, obtaining more counts for each our systems would allow us to more conclusively state whether there are no AGNs or simply weaker ones.
+Additional counts would permit us to fit more complex models with higher constraining power that could better discriminate between starburst and AGN templates.
 This is a severe problem with IRAS 19354+4559 in particular, as we could only fit it with a single power law component which clearly has a soft excess, as shown in Figure \ref{fig: 19354Spec}.
-The biggest obstacle among all our systems was perhaps the loss of large portions of our exposures due to flaring, particularly in IRAS 18329+5950 and IRAS 19354+4559.
-Additionally, the enhanced spatial resolution of Chandra might be able to discern two distinct nuclear sources, as in the case of IRAS 20550+1656 in \citet{Inami10}.
+Additional spatial resolution, such as with \emph{Chandra}, would be beneficial as well as it could demonstrate more clearly the extension of the X-ray emission, as in the case of IRAS 20550+1656 in \citet{Inami10}.
+The biggest obstacle among all our data was perhaps the loss of large portions of our exposures due to background, especially in IRAS 18329+5950 and IRAS 19354+4559.

-It is also possible that any AGN present in our systems is Compton thick with large ($>10^{24}$ $\textrm{cm}^{-2}$) column densities, hiding nuclear activity.
+It is possible that any AGN present in our systems is Compton thick with large ($>10^{24}$ $\textrm{cm}^{-2}$) column densities, hiding nuclear activity.
 Knowing that these systems are heavily obscured in the optical, we investigated the location of our systems on a BPT diagram \citep{Baldwin81} of N[II]/H$\alpha$ against O[III]/H$\beta$.
-In Figure \ref{fig: BPT_Vostebrock} we show IRAS 18329+5950 and IRAS 20550+1656 (H$\beta$: \citealp{Kennicutt09}, [NII], [OIII], and H$\alpha$: \citealp{Moustakas06}) alongside data and classifications taken from \citet{Veilleux87} as reference, and see that they lie in the same region as the starbursts (SBs) and narrow emission line galaxies (NELGs, those galaxies with profiles akin to HII and LINER systems), similar to Figure \ref{fig: R03S11Relations}.
+In Figure \ref{fig: BPT_Vostebrock} we show IRAS 18329+5950 and IRAS 20550+1656 (H$\beta$: \citealp{Kennicutt09}, [NII], [OIII], and H$\alpha$: \citealp{Moustakas06}) alongside data and classifications taken from \citet{Veilleux87} as reference, and see that they lie in the same region as the starbursts (SBs) and narrow emission line galaxies (NELGs, those galaxies with profiles akin to HII and LINER systems), similar to Figure \ref{fig: MineoPlots}.
 We also looked for mid-IR lines in the literature that would be less subject to internal extinction than the optical ones.
-Only one was encountered \citep{Inami10}, which suggested the system was a starburst rather than an AGN.
+The only such data found was for IRAS 20550+1656, where a combination of PAH, [NeII], and [NeIII] emission suggested the system was a starburst rather than an AGN \citep{Inami10}.